 Transport Nodes forward data to a destination through a route determined by announces, which essentially tell every Transport Node the most efficient next hop for data sent to a specific destination.
 Destinations do not store any kind of map of the network as that would be incredibly inefficient.

-When an announce for a destination is sent by a Peer, it will be automatically recorded and forwarded by any transport node, subject to some specific rules defined in the Reticulum manual that I will simplify:
+When an announce for a destination is sent by a program, it will be automatically recorded and forwarded by any transport node, subject to some specific rules defined in the Reticulum manual that I will simplify:

-There are more specifics about the routing, connection, and encryption processes in the Reticulum manual, but this should help you form a reasonable understanding of the concepts behind Reticulum's incredibly efficient routing strategy that allows Transport Nodes to directly pass data to a destination without needing to know the network's topology.
+There are more specifics about the routing, connection, and encryption processes in the Reticulum manual, but these basics should help you form a reasonable understanding of the concepts behind Reticulum's incredibly efficient routing strategy that allows Transport Nodes to directly pass data to a destination without needing to know the network's topology.

-The reference implementation of Reticulum currently supports connections over any Ethernet, WiFi, KISS mode packet radio, or serial connection, as well I2P, TCP, and UDP.
+The reference implementation of Reticulum (RNS) currently supports connections over any Ethernet, WiFi, KISS mode packet radio, or serial connection, as well I2P, TCP, and UDP.
 LoRa is also supported via RNode, a digital radio transceiver program designed for things like Reticulum, supporting many common LoRa boards.

 Of course that doesn't mean Reticulum only supports these interfaces, currently any connection faster than 5 bits per second that can send packets 500 bytes or larger are supported, so that means basically anything you can imagine, as long as the work is put in to support it.
-There is even a very easily utilized generic "pipe" interface, that can use any external program as an interface so you can add new devices without even touching Reticulum code!
+There is even a very easily utilized generic "pipe" interface that can use any external program as an interface, so you can add new devices without even touching Reticulum code!

 As long as two or more devices are somehow connected together, either directly or through devices with a Transport Node running, they can form a network.
 Remember that because of Announces, Reticulum is self-organizing and can form a network over any and all of these interfaces simultaneously.
-Once the interfaces are set up and the necessary destinations are set to be transports, you're basically done with any network configuration!
+Once the interfaces are set up and the necessary nodes are set to be transports, you're basically done with any network configuration!

 So that's great, but what's the point of a network stack that nothing makes use of yet?